HomeWhat We DoLegacy Learning Partners

 Belong – The Cohesion & Integration Network

-Belong is creating a practical guide for anyone designing and delivering events with an aim to strengthen social connection and cohesion.
-Whether it’s a small neighbourhood gathering or a regional event, their resource is to help organisers use arts, culture, sports or volunteering to unite communities and help support lasting connections.
+Belong reviewed our archive to uncover how events boost social cohesion.
+They published a report and create a practical guide for anyone planning events that aim to connect people across differences.
+They partnered with State of Life to develop a tool that helps event organisers estimate the social value of their event through an online calculator.
+Whether it’s a small neighbourhood gathering or a regional event, their resources help organisers use arts, culture, sports or volunteering to unite communities and help support lasting connections.

 Pro Bono Economics

-Pro Bono Economics is analysing the impact of three projects that used the ONS4 subjective wellbeing measure to evaluate the wellbeing benefits of their work using WELLBY cost effectiveness methodology.
-This work will be of interest to funders, policy makers and events legacy planners interested in measuring the wellbeing impact of their work or funding.
+PBE analysed the impact of three projects that used the ONS4 subjective wellbeing measure to evaluate the wellbeing benefits of their work using WELLBY cost effectiveness methodology.
+This work supports funders, policy makers and events legacy planners to understand how different methods can uncover the wellbeing impact of projects.

 What Works Centre for Wellbeing